desmos-labs/desmos/docs/architecture/adr-021-subspace-specific-custom-fee-tokens.md

 ## Abstract

-This ADR introduces a mechanism that allows users to pay fees within a designated subspace using their existing service tokens.
+This ADR enables subspace owners to let content creators pay for transaction fees using different token denominations when creating contents within their subspace.

 ## Context